What is a landing page?

 - Reinforcement Statement/ Closing Argument: The reinforcement statement is usually located about halfway down the page, while the closing argument should appear at the bottom.
 Take these chances to communicate the benefit of your offer to make sure your visitors don't miss the critical message of your landing page.
 Don’t forget to repeat the CTA button one more time at the closing argument.

 Are you ready to build your own landing page?
-If you're not a design expert, no worries, GemPages comes with a premium library containing pre-designed templates for all types of pages available for Professional and Advanced users.
+If you're not a design expert, no worries, GemPages comes with a premium library containing pre-designed templates for all types of pages available for Business and Advanced users.